bewebi/networksFinalProject/README.md

 Run server with: <tt>./server port </tt>
 Run client with: <tt>./client serverhostname serverport</tt><br>

 <b>Note: in encrypted versions, make sure the server has a certificate file called "newreq.pem" in same directory as itself.
-One can be generated with the following command: openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout newreq.pem -out newreq.pem</b>
+One can be generated with the following command:</b> <tt>openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout newreq.pem -out newreq.pem</tt>

 For encrypted application: <br>
 Run encrypted server with: <tt>./server (port) -s</tt>